Armin Navabi: Foundation

 While still living in Iran, Navabi founded the group "Iranian Atheists" on Orkut around 2003, to connect with other nonbelievers in his country.
 He was shocked, surprised and delighted there were so many others like him, and those feelings were mutual: "It felt like coming home to a family you didn't even know you had."
-After some time, Navabi decided to try and reach atheists beyond the Islamic Republic of Iran, and created the contrastingly named page "Atheist Republic" on Facebook in January 2012.
-It was followed by the Facebook Group in February 2012 and the website www.atheistrepublic.com later in 2012 which as of July 2017 received approximately 5 million views per week.
-Atheist Republic brings nonbelievers together from around the world, promotes LGBTQ and women's rights and fights against the persecution of atheists.
+After some time, Navabi decided to try to reach atheists beyond the Islamic Republic of Iran, and created the contrastingly named page "Atheist Republic" on Facebook in January 2012.
+It was followed by the Facebook Group in February 2012, and the website www.atheistrepublic.com later in 2012, which as of July 2017 received approximately 5 million views per week.
+According to Navabi, Atheist Republic brings nonbelievers together from around the world, promotes LGBTQ and women's rights and fights against the persecution of atheists.
 According to Navabi, these liberation values, that AR seeks to spread, are under attack from Islamism, the alt-right and the regressive left.

 Growth

 Speaking of the Atheist Republic community on BBC Trending in June 2014, Navabi said: "We want people to realise that they're not alone.
 We want people to realise they don't have to be ashamed of who they are."

-In 2014, Saudi ex-Muslim Rana Ahmad was having trouble in her family, she sought and found the help of Atheist Republic as well as other similar organisations online.
+In 2014, Syrian ex-Muslim Rana Ahmad was having trouble in her family, so she sought and found the help of Atheist Republic as well as other similar organisations online.
 When her family forced her to come along with the hajj, she took a picture of herself holding a piece of paper with "Atheist Republic" written on it, while standing inside the Great Mosque of Mecca, the holiest site of Islam.
 She subsequently fled to Germany, aided by Atheist Republic and Faith to Faithless.

 As of May 2017, Atheist Republic's Facebook page had 1.6 million followers; this number grew to 2.1 million followers by February 2019.